Skip to main content

 • optimization

-The optimization of the game has received overwhelmingly negative feedback, with many players reporting severe performance issues, including low frame rates, stuttering, and crashes, particularly on PC.
-While some users noted improvements after patches, the game is still considered poorly optimized, especially for modern hardware, leading to a frustrating experience for many.
-Overall, the consensus is that despite its potential, the game's technical shortcomings significantly detract from its enjoyment.
+The optimization of the game has received overwhelmingly negative feedback, with many players reporting severe performance issues such as stuttering, frame rate drops, and crashes, even on high-end hardware.
+While some patches and community mods have improved the situation, the game remains poorly optimized for PC, often requiring extensive tweaks to achieve playable performance.
+Overall, the consensus is that the game's technical shortcomings significantly detract from the experience, making it difficult to recommend without reservations.

 • “I must say that the optimization is surprisingly good, especially considering it's a Bethesda game.”